 The complexity of the intestinal niche and poorly understood inflammatory mechanisms make developing novel therapeutics for diseases related to colon inflammation a challenge.
 Current models such as Caco-2 Transwells do not express some of the key inflammatory cytokines associated with diseases like inflammatory bowel disease.
 There is a lack of available treatments that are safe, effective, and produce durable responses, presenting a need for improved preclinical models for better clinical translation.
 The Colon Intestine-Chip can help address this need by enabling mechanistic studies of cytokine-mediated barrier disruption.

-By administering proinflammatory cytokines, colonic barrier inflammation can be modeled in a concentration-, time-, and donor-dependent manner, with measurable outcomes such as:
+By administering proinflammatory cytokines, colonic barrier inflammation can be modeled in a concentration-, time-, and donor-dependent manner, with measurable outcomes including, proinflammatory cytokine secretion, enrichment of inflammatory gene pathways, barrier disruption, and apoptosis.

 The Emulate Colon Intestine-Chip can be applied to study the efficacy of anti-inflammatory drug candidates to prevent or treat cytokine-mediated inflammation and barrier disruption.
-Prophylactic treatment with a marketed anti-inflammatory has been shown to inhibit the inflammatory phenotype, including:
+Prophylactic treatment with a marketed anti-inflammatory has been shown to inhibit the inflammatory phenotype, reducing the release of proinflammatory cytokines and blocking or delaying barrier damage.

 Part of the Human Emulation System®